[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 • Increase Cardiac Output: Exercises increase the Cardiac output which increases the blood flow.
 More blood is pumped out

-• Resting Pulse Rate Decrease: Regular exercises decrease the resting Pulse Rate, as a result heart gets more resting time
+• Resting Pulse Rate Decrease: Regular exercises decrease the resting Pulse Rate, and as a result heart gets more resting time

-• Decrease Blood Pressure: Regular exercises decrease blood pressure by upto 10mm Hg at rest
+• Decrease Blood Pressure: Regular exercises decrease blood pressure by up to 10mm Hg at rest

 • Faster healing: The increased blood circulation makes healing faster